 “Standing Her Ground” The Trócaire and Poetry Ireland poetry competition 2020

 Trócaire and Poetry Ireland launched their annual poetry competition in Poetry Ireland’s headquarters on Parnell Square on Monday 20 January 2020.
-The closing date is Friday 20 March 2020 and winners will be notified on Monday 27 April 2020.
+The closing date has been extended to Friday 12th of June 2020, and winners will be notified during the summer.

 Our competition is FREE to enter and is open to young people, children and adults alike, at all stages in their writing careers, and there are some great prizes

 This year’s theme is ‘Standing Her Ground’, using the extraordinary stories of Angela and Madris, two brave mothers in Honduras and Kenya featured in Trócaire’s 2020 Lenten Campaign, who are supporting their families by standing up for their right to earn a living on their land.
 These hardworking women are holding their families together, battling enormous odds, including threats like violence, intimidation and drought, to provide food for their children and to keep them in school.

 Angela knows she is risking her life for the ones she loves: “Everyone in my house has been threatened.
 We watch the logging ravage the land,” she says.
 “They just come with their trucks.
 They leave poison water and lifeless earth behind.”